Steven Wright presented by ACG rescheduled to Oct. 1, 2021

 October 1, 2021 @ 8:00 pm

-Due to the current global health crisis as well as travel and performance restrictions, Steven Wright’s March 27 tour date at South Milwaukee Performing Arts Center has been rescheduled for October 2,2020.
+Due to the current global health crisis as well as travel and performance restrictions, Steven Wright’s Feb.
+26, 2021 at South Milwaukee Performing Arts Center has been rescheduled to Fri., Oct.
+1, 2021.
 This very difficult decision was made following the recommendations of government authorities including the Center for Disease Control to reduce the spread of the coronavirus disease 2019 (COVID-19).
 All tickets for the original performance will be honored.
-Patrons not able to attend the new date are eligible for refunds at point of purchase up until Sept.
-1 at 5pm.
+Patrons not able to attend the new date are eligible for refunds at point of purchase up until May 1, 2021 at 5pm.

 Academy Award winner Steven Wright is a prototype comedian that many others continually try to follow.
 He’s had a long career in comedy.
 He booked for his first “Tonight Show” appearance on Friday, August 6, 1982.
 The king of late night enjoyed the performance so much he invited Steven to appear again the following Thursday, a rarity on “The Tonight Show.”
 His back-to-back appearances helped put his fledgling career into high gear.
 The comic soon found himself performing his off-beat routines on “Saturday Night Live,” “Late Night with David Letterman,” and numerous trips back to “The Tonight Show with Johnny Carson.”